pdamoc/elm-powercss-proposal/README.md

 # elm-powercss-proposal

-Two proposals for a new way to do CSS.
+Two proposals for a new way to mount a CSS stylesheet into an Elm app.

+The CSS can be generated with a tool like [rtfeldman/elm-css](https://github.com/rtfeldman/elm-css).

 inspiration: [PowerCSS](http://powercss.org/)